Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Note: Be careful with your choice!
 After selecting a background, the spell "Journey's Genesis" will be removed from your inventory, and you won’t be able to change your background later.

+### Character Creation and High Holy Head

+We done use the Synthesis HPH patch anymore for a specific Reason.
+So now on Char Creation you have to manually select High Holy Head under Head and then Face Part.
+Move the Slider until you see HPH in the Bottom right.

 ### ENB Information

 N.Y.A 6.0 now uses a customized version of Cabbage ENB with Sswaye's ReShade.
 3 ReShade presets are available to choose from.
 Do not change the ENB or alter the ENB settings.